 Internal Auditing Office reviews the results of internal control self-assessment performed by each department and subsidiary to ensure the quality of the executions.
 In addition, Internal Auditing Office consolidates the assessment results for the Board of Directors to evaluate the overall efficiency on the existing internal control systems before issuing the Internal Control System Statement.

-Acer fully recognizes the importance of complying with all applicable laws and regulations related to its business operations in the countries in which it operates, this includes compliance with global regulations on filing timely and accurate tax returns subject to relevant laws and regulations.
+Acer fully recognizes the importance of complying with all tax laws and regulations applied to its business operations in the countries, this includes timely filing our accurate tax returns subject to relevant laws and regulations.